How to pair Bluetooth headphones with an Android phone

 (Image credit: Nicholas Sutrich / Android Central)

-More Bluetooth headphones and earbuds support Google Fast Pair now, which automates the pairing process by cutting out the various menus — essentially emulating the way AirPods connect with iOS devices.
+More Bluetooth headphones and earbuds now support Google Fast Pair, which automates the pairing process by cutting out the various menus.
+This emulates how AirPods connect with iOS devices.
 Fast Pair uses a combination of Bluetooth LE (Low Energy) and Android’s location services to detect nearby devices.
 A pop-up window will appear on your phone, asking you to confirm the pairing.

-The feature also enables Find My support to track the headphones or earbuds, as well as sync with your Google account.
+The feature also enables Find My support to track the headphones or earbuds and sync with your Google account.
 That way, when you switch devices and re-pair your headphones/earbuds to the new phone, your settings will stay intact when you sign in with that same account.
+You can also count on battery monitoring and see an option to rename your devices.

 How to unpair Bluetooth headphones from your phone